Priming bias versus post-treatment bias in experimental designs: Motivating Example

-To address these concerns, \cite{horowitz2020can} use (what we call) the \textit{random placement design}, in which questions relating to the respondent's land rights were randomly assigned to occur before or after the treatment.
-With this design, researchers can compare estimates of the quantity of interest produced using the pre-test or post-test data only, as well as the combined sample.
-As shown in Figure~\ref{fig:hk-plot1}, the ``na\"{i}ve estimates'' of the treatment-moderator interaction obtained from a linear probability model on different subsets of the data are qualitatively similar.
-All the point estimates are positive and substantively large, implying that the effect of a land-based appeal on electoral support is 25 -- 50 percentage points larger for respondents who are land insecure compared to those who are not.
+To address these concerns, \cite{horowitz2020can} use (what we call) the \textit{randomized placement design}, in which questions relating to the respondent's land rights were randomly assigned to occur before or after the treatment.
+Figure~\ref{fig:hk-plot1} shows the ``na\"{i}ve'' estimates of the treatment-moderator interaction, which are all positive and substantively large, implying that the effect of a land-based appeal on electoral support is 25--50 percentage points larger for land-insecure respondents compared land-secure respondents.
 However, these estimates only reach conventional levels of statistical significance with the increased statistical power of the combined pre/post sample.
-The point estimates from the post-test data are particularly sensitive to the inclusion of covariates.

-Empirical investigations into post-treatment and priming biases for this study reveal mixed results.
-To investigate possible post-treatment bias, we can estimate the average treatment effect on perceived land insecurity among respondents who were asked this question after treatment.
-Compared to the control condition, respondents who saw the land-based appeal tended to report higher levels of perceived land security (on a 3-point scale, $\hat{\beta} = 0.18$, $p = 0.03$), which raises the possibility of post-treatment bias.\footnote{In the authors' main analysis, this variable is dichotomized based on whether respondents reported the lowest level of security in their land rights.
-With this recoding, we observe no statistically significant average treatment effect on the post-test moderator.
-See \cite{horowitz2020can}, Table A13.
-However, as we show in Section~\ref{subection_pt_analysis}, ruling out post-treatment bias requires a stronger condition of no \textit{individual} treatment effect on the moderator.}

-The original authors also examine whether estimates of the overall ATE from the pre-test data suffered from priming bias by interacting the treatment variables with a dummy variable for the random placement of the covariate measurement, but they find null results.\footnote{See \cite{horowitz2020can}, Table A14.} This analysis is feasible because the post-test design identifies the overall ATE.
-However, the observed data cannot shed light on whether priming bias is present in estimates of the interaction since the interaction is not identified in either the pre-test or post-test design (see Sections~\ref{subection_pretest_analysis}~and~\ref{subection_pt_analysis}).
+What can we learn about the true interaction from these estimates?
+We show in the following sections that the observed data often tells us very little about interactions without strong assumption.
 In Section~\ref{section_empirical_example}, we return to this empirical example to illustrate how researchers can assess the possible impact of priming bias and post-treatment bias on their substantive findings using our proposed methods.